 “Oh no, she’s not—”

 “Probably mean as a snake, too” he continued, unable to stop the old anger from bubbling to the surface.

 “Yeah, I can guess.
 She’s just an old bi—”

 Katsuro shut his mouth and shifted his eyes away.
 Hopefully he appeared contrite, even if he didn’t feel it.
 He knew better than to talk about these things.

-Mildly exasperated, Sakura moved to correct the bad impression she must have given.
+Mildly exasperated, Sakura tried to correct the bad impression she must have given.
 “Tsunade-sama is tough, but she’s fair.
 All the Konoha nins respect her, or are afraid of her.
 And I do these missions just for her.
 Sort of like an assistant.
 Almost like an apprentice, which is almost like—” Her voice trailed off and her gaze drifted as if staring at a far off goal.
 Suddenly embarrassed at her own daydreaming, she fanned a hand in front of her face.
 “Anyway, it’s a great honor.”

 He shoved a few more branches into the fire, not meeting Sakura’s gaze.

 “And she’s the one who sent me on these missions,” Sakura said, tapping her shoe against his.